 When we polled a Facebook group of bakers, they unanimously voted for OTG for baking cakes and cookies.
 Hence, we can rightly call them a baker’s delight!

 Related Reading: How To Use An Oven

 Microwave Oven: The Modern Kitchen Addition

 The food inside a microwave is placed on a turntable that constantly rotates ensuring that the food is cooked and heated evenly from all sides.
-Microwaves used in households come in capacity ranging from 15-35 litres or more and should be picked depending upon the family size.
+Microwaves used in households come in capacities ranging from 15-35 litres or more and should be picked depending on the family size.

 Solo Microwave ovens are best suited for reheating, defrosting, and cooking while their advanced versions called Convection Microwaves can perform some more functions than their basic counterpart.